-The Chicago Partnership for Public Health is a public-private partnership of key public health stakeholders working to strengthen the public health infrastructure.
-The Chicago Partnership first convened in 1998 as part of the National Turning Point Demonstration Project through the W.K.
+The Partnership for Healthy Chicago (formerly the Chicago Partnership for Public Health) is a public-private partnership of stakeholders working to strengthen the public health system.
+The Partnership first convened in 1998 as part of the National Turning Point Demonstration Project through the W.K.
 Kellogg and Robert Wood Johnson Foundations and has continued to meet since then, conducting several strategic plans and implementing the priorities identified within the plans.

 Members of the Partnership represent entities that contribute to the health of the city residents, including: governmental agencies; provider, hospital, health center associations; schools and academia; research and policy organizations; faith and business communities; and community and social service organizations.
-The Chicago Department of Public Health coordinates the Chicago Partnership and its Commissioner serves as the Chair.
+The Partnership for Healthy Chicago is co-chaired by the Chicago Department of Public Health (CDPH) and one partner organization.
+CDPH staffs the Partnership.